aromeni/frameworks_and_languages_module/technical_report.md

 HTTP requests and answers are modified, managed, and intercepted by web application middleware.
 Its ability to intercept data both ways improves code modularity by allowing function reuse across logging, error handling, and authentication.
 Middleware functions establish a chain of responsibility where each function can end the request-response cycle or pass control.
 This system handles static files, parses request bodies, manages sessions, implements CORS, and logs, improving web application performance and scalability.

 ### Middleware in NestJS
-NestJS's class-based, module-integrated middleware improves ExpressJS.
-This solution offers reusable middleware and module-based design for improved organization.
-Dependency injection for smooth service integration and flexible middleware binding to particular routes or whole modules optimize web application development and administration.

 NestJS
 ```Javascript